making/spring-socks/docs/cf.md

-# How to deploy Spring Shop on Cloud Foundry
+# How to deploy Spring Sock Shop on Cloud Foundry

 ## Prepare shared service instances